dustinpfister/blog_posts/_posts/nodejs-mkdirp.md

 });
 ```

 Just pass the relative or absolute path at which you want the path created if it is not there, followed by a callback that will fire once the path is created or found to exist.
+This is of course the async version of mkdirp that is provided, and will typically be what is used in mode cases.
+There is also however a Sync version of the method that is also provided.

 ## 3 - fs-extra as an Alternative to mkdirp